TYPO3 vs WordPress – My Honest Opinion

 Important Clarification: TYPO3 for Small Websites

-The examples above focus on enterprise scenarios—this is due to the monetary focus of larger projects.
-But: TYPO3 is also excellently suited for smaller websites.
+The examples above focus on enterprise scenarios – this is due to the monetary focus of larger projects.
+But: TYPO3 is also outstandingly suitable for smaller websites.

-The majority of TYPO3 installations worldwide are presumably smaller to medium-sized websites (estimated, without verified source).
-TYPO3 is not "too big" for small projects—it is a flexible system for all scales.
+Most TYPO3 installations worldwide are presumably small to medium-sized websites (estimated, without a verified source).
+TYPO3 is not 'too big' for small projects – it is a flexible system for all scales.

-Important for the TYPO3 community: This user group must not be forgotten in future development.
-Simplicity, accessibility, and low entry barriers are also important for an enterprise CMS—frontend editing would be a key feature here.
+Important for the TYPO3 community: The community must not forget this user group in further development.
+Simplicity, accessibility, and low barriers to entry are also important for an enterprise CMS – frontend editing would be a key feature here.

 Database Schema